CmdrRyder/uPrime/README.md

 ### *Because u′ matters*

 **uPrime** is an open-source desktop application for post-processing planar and stereo PIV data.
-It reads Tecplot `.dat` files exported from LaVision DaVis and provides a clean GUI for turbulence analysis — no MATLAB or Python scripting required.
+It reads Tecplot `.dat` files exported from LaVision DaVis and provides a clean GUI for turbulence analysis.
+No MATLAB or Python scripting required.

 Developed at the **Transient Fluid Mechanics Laboratory, Technion — Israel Institute of Technology**.